 Signal Butte Trail is a 1 mile lightly trafficked out and back trail located near Woodland Park, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, trail running, and snowshoeing and is accessible from May until October.
+The trail is primarily used for hiking, trail running, and snowshoeing and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash